Deci-AI/super-gradients/documentation/source/Checkpoints.md

     """
     Wrapper for adding more functionality to torch's strict_load parameter in load_state_dict().
     Attributes:
-        OFF              - Native torch "strict_load = off" behaviour.
+        OFF              - Native torch "strict_load = off" behavior.
 See nn.Module.load_state_dict() documentation for more details.
-        ON               - Native torch "strict_load = on" behaviour.
+        ON               - Native torch "strict_load = on" behavior.
 See nn.Module.load_state_dict() documentation for more details.
-        NO_KEY_MATCHING  - Allows the usage of SuperGradient's adapt_checkpoint function, which loads a checkpoint by matching each layer's shapes (and bypasses the strict matching of the names of each layer (ie: disregards the state_dict key matching)).
+        NO_KEY_MATCHING  - Allows the usage of SuperGradient's adapt_checkpoint function, which loads a checkpoint by matching each layer's shapes (and bypasses the strict matching of the names of each layer (i.e., disregards the state_dict key matching)).
     """

     OFF = False